The Plane Train: Audio announcements

 A different pre-recorded male voice debuted inside the trains in 2002, a year after the new vehicles debuted on the system.
 The 2002 recordings did not have chimes, though the doors closing message and its associated chime from the 1996 recordings would continue to be used on the platforms until the mid-2010s.

 In 2006, the system's first female voice debuted, which was provided by the voice of Susan Bennett.
 Bennett is the voice of Delta Air Lines gate boarding announcements at the airport and has since become famous for being the original voice of Siri on Apple products.
 The 2006 recordings were also the first to use a radiotelegraphy alphabet to clarify the identification of the Concourse stations.

 From March 2012 to November 2024, the announcements were provided by voice actress Sharon Feingold.
 Feingold has also been the voice for the ATL SkyTrain since its opening in 2009.
 The current announcements are the first to no longer use the word "Concourse", instead referring to the concourse stations with the word "Gates" (e.g. "A Gates").
 They also reference the name of the train, used chimes, and added announcements for the International Terminal and Concourse F (which opened that year).

 The current announcements which debuted in November 2024, are provided by Ryan Cameron, an Emmy-winning Atlanta native radio host.

 By the mid-2010s, Bill Murray's voice was still in use in the stations (including the Concourse F station when it first opened) to alert passengers when the doors close, stating:

 "Careful !
 Doors are closing and will not re-open.
 Please wait for the next train."

 Murray's voice was retired between 2013-2015 and message was updated with a different recorded male voice and the same chime as the current in-vehicle chime.

 Future

-The airport is currently constructing a minor expansion to the Plane Train.
-A new 700 ft turn-around track is being constructed beyond the Domestic Terminal station.
-When complete in 2024, this will allow up to 15 trains at a time to operate at 1-minute intervals.
-In 2024, the airport also ordered 29 new Innovia APM 300R railcars to replace some of the existing railcars.
+In 2024, the airport ordered 29 new Innovia APM 300R railcars to replace some of the existing railcars.